Libero Logo

 Libero Logo 1990

 The first Libero logo was all black, and its background color depended on the visual context.
-The designers conveyed the brand name in cursive script with a slight slant to the right.
+The designers conveyed the brand name in cursive script with a slight rightward slant.
 They visually split the word into two parts, leaving the letters “b” and “e” unrelated.
 At the same time, other glyphs were connected by smooth lines.
 Almost all corners were rounded, which created a favorable impression of the brand as a source of safe children’s products.
-Due to this, the inscription was associated with softness, tenderness, and parental care.
+As a result, the inscription was associated with softness, tenderness, and parental care.

 2010 – today